tkoolen/julia-robotics-paper-code/README.md

 ### Notebooks

-The [`notebooks`](https://github.com/tkoolen/julia-robotics-paper-code/tree/master/notebooks) directory contains the Jupyter notebooks used to generate Fig. 1 and Fig. 4:
+The [`notebooks`](https://github.com/tkoolen/julia-robotics-paper-code/tree/master/notebooks) directory contains the Jupyter notebook used to generate Fig. 4.

-* [notebooks/atlas-screenshots](https://github.com/tkoolen/julia-robotics-paper-code/tree/master/notebooks/atlas-screenshots): visualization of Atlas (Fig. 1).
-* [notebooks/measurements](https://github.com/tkoolen/julia-robotics-paper-code/tree/master/notebooks/measurements): uncertainty propagation through a RigidBodySim.jl simulation using Measurements.jl (Fig. 4).